BestTimesToVisit.com Logo

 Getting Around Marrakech, Morocco

-These are the ubiquitous beige taxis that navigate the city streets.
-They are perfect for getting around the medina and to destinations just outside the main tourist zones.
-Always agree on a price before you get in, as meters are rarely used by tourists.
+These are the ubiquitous small, cream-colored taxis found all over Marrakech.
+They are perfect for getting around the city, especially to and from the medina or to neighborhoods outside the main tourist zones.
+Always agree on a price *before* you get in, as meters are rarely used by tourists.

-Cost:Expect to pay between 20-50 MAD for most trips within the city.
-Longer distances or airport runs will be more.
+Cost:Expect to pay around 20-50 MAD for most trips within the city.
+Longer distances or airport runs can be 100-150 MAD.

 Horse-drawn Carriages (Caleches)

-A romantic and classic way to see the city, especially around the medina walls and to Jemaa el-Fna.
-They offer a leisurely pace and a different perspective, though they can be slow in traffic.
+A romantic and classic way to see the city, especially around the medina walls and to Djemaa el-Fna.
+They offer a leisurely pace and a unique perspective, though they are slower than taxis.
+Best for short, scenic tours rather than efficient transport.

 Cost:Free!